Daniel Motlop: Football career

-AFL career
+AFL

-Kangaroos career (2001–2005)
+Kangaroos (2001–2005)

 Playing as a defender or forward, Motlop debuted in 2001 for the Kangaroos and was traded to Port Adelaide at the end of 2005 due to a desire to return to South Australia.

-Port Adelaide career (2006–2011)
+Port Adelaide (2006–2011)

 In late 2005 Motlop was traded to Port Adelaide.
 In the 2007 season, Motlop suffered from an ankle injury in Round 1 and a broken collarbone in Round 9.
 However, he came back in Round 13 against Brisbane and kicked a career best 6 goals to help set up Port's win, including a goal of the year nomination.